DEFRA/epr-backend/docs/architecture/discovery/pepr-lld.md

 Initiates the upload process by:

 1. Creating a SUMMARY-LOG entity with status `created` (no S3 details yet)
-2. Calling CDP's `/initiate` endpoint with redirect and callback URLs
+2. Calling CDP Uploader's `/initiate` endpoint with redirect and callback URLs
-3. Returning CDP's response (uploadId, uploadUrl, statusUrl) to the frontend
+3. Returning CDP Uploader's response (uploadId, uploadUrl, statusUrl) to the frontend

 This ensures the SUMMARY-LOG document exists before the upload starts, allowing the frontend to poll it immediately.

 > [!NOTE]
-> **Alternative approach:** Initially, the frontend could call CDP directly and handle 404s gracefully when polling the backend until the SUMMARY-LOG document is created by the callback.
-This simpler approach avoids the backend needing to proxy the CDP initiate call, but introduces a race condition between upload completion and document creation.
+> **Alternative approach:** Initially, the frontend could call CDP Uploader directly and handle 404s gracefully when polling the backend until the SUMMARY-LOG document is created by the callback.
+This simpler approach avoids the backend needing to proxy the CDP Uploader initiate call, but introduces a race condition between upload completion and document creation.

 #### `GET /v1/organisations/{id}/registrations/{id}/summary-logs/{summaryLogId}`

 Used to retrieve the current state and data of a summary log.

-#### `PUT /v1/organisations/{id}/registrations/{id}/summary-logs/{summaryLogId}/upload-completed`
+#### `POST /v1/organisations/{id}/registrations/{id}/summary-logs/{summaryLogId}/upload-completed`

-Internal endpoint used by CDP to notify the backend when a file upload is complete or has failed virus scan.
+Internal endpoint used by CDP Uploader to notify the backend when a file upload is complete or has failed virus scan.

-Request body matches CDP's callback payload:
+Request body matches CDP Uploader's callback payload:

 ```json
 {